kerina-patel/kerina-patel.github.io/README.md

 ![png](255_Final_Code_Compiled_42024_files/255_Final_Code_Compiled_42024_19_1.png)

-This first map shows the density of EVs by county in California.
-It would appear that Los Angeles County is the hotspot of EV adoption in the state when looking at a basic county of EVs in the county.
-However, when we took into account the population of the county, we found that the Bay Area emerged as a hotspot of EV concentration per capita.
+This first set of maps shows the density of EV sales and EV chargers by county in California.
+It would appear that Los Angeles County is the hotspot of EV adoption in the state when looking at a basic count of sales and chargers in the county.
+![png](255_Final_Code_Compiled_42024_files/255_Final_Code_Compiled_42024_28_0.png)

+However, we were suspicious that a simple count was not a complete enough representation of EV adoption, as Los Angeles County is the county with the highest population in the state.
+When we took into account the population of the county, we found that the Bay Area emerged as a hotspot of EV concentration per capita.
 To calculate this, we took the number of EVs in the county and divided it by the total county population.

-![png](255_Final_Code_Compiled_42024_files/255_Final_Code_Compiled_42024_28_0.png)

 ![png](255_Final_Code_Compiled_42024_files/255_Final_Code_Compiled_42024_29_0.png)